GoogleCloudPlatform/terraform-google-waap/README.md

 The following dependencies must be available:

 - [Terraform][terraform] v0.13
-- [Terraform Provider for GCP][terraform-provider-gcp] plugin v3.0
+- [Terraform Provider for GCP][terraform-provider-gcp] plugin v3.53

 ### Service Account

 A service account with the following roles must be used to provision the resources of this module:

+- Editor `roles/editor`
+- reCAPTCHA Enterprise Admin: `roles/recaptchaenterprise.admin`
-- Storage Admin: `roles/storage.admin`
+- Artifact Registry Admin: `roles/artifactregistry.admin`

 The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a